univention/ox-connector/README_USERS.md

 univention-install univention-appcenter-dev
 univention-app dev-use-test-appcenter

-univention-app install ox-connector --set \
+univention-app install ox-connector=1.0.0 --set \
   OX_MASTER_ADMIN="oxadminmaster"  `# the name of the "root" user in OX itself` \
   OX_MASTER_PASSWORD=""  `# the password of the ox admin` \
   OX_CONTEXT_DEFAULT_QUOTA="1048576"  `# default quota for new contexts in MB` \